ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 :   Section header that indicates that the variation has claimed controls.
 The catalog manifest accepts an array of controls that you can claim on your variation by specifying a control's `profile_name`, `profile_version`, and `control_name`.
 You can view predefined policies in {{site.data.keyword.sysdigsecure_short}}.

     `profile`
     :   Section header that indicates that you are adding controls from a specific policy.

         `name`
         :   The policy name of the claimed control.
 For example, `NIST`.
-You can find the policy name in Workload Protection.
+You can find the policy name in {{site.data.keyword.sysdigsecure_short}}.

         `version`
         :   The version of the policy.
 For example, `1.0.0`.
-You can find the policy name in Workload Protection.
+You can find the policy name in {{site.data.keyword.sysdigsecure_short}}.

     `names`
     :   Section header to indicate a list of claimed controls.
 For example: